jakub-g/git-move-folder-between-repos-keep-history/README.md

   -dbr DESTINATION_BRANCH, --destination-branch DESTINATION_BRANCH
                         Branch destination name to import to -nstp NEW_SUBTREE_PATH, --new-subtree-path NEW_SUBTREE_PATH
-                        Subtree path relative to the root of the destination repo
+                        Subtree path relative to the root of the destination rep
 ```

 The script uses the git filter-repo module.
 Check how to install it at: https://github.com/newren/git-filter-repo/blob/main/INSTALL.md